alexjeffburke/unexpected-events/README.md

 In this case you can see an event on the channel _foo_ with the values _foo_ and _bar_ being sent.

-Two special assertions are provided in case you need to ignore messages on the channel before doing the matching.
+Two special forms of the assertion are provided in case you need to ignore a certain number of messages before doing the comparisons:

 - check the second event (i.e. skip **one** event)

     ```js
-    expect(emitter, 'for the second event values on', 'foo', 'to equal', 'something');
+    expect(emitter, 'for the second event on', 'foo', 'to equal', ['something']);
     ```

 - check the third event (i.e. skip **two** events)

     ```js
-    expect(emitter, 'for the second event values on', 'foo', 'to equal', 'something');
+    expect(emitter, 'for the third event on', 'foo', 'to equal', ['something']);
     ```

 ### Readability